 A Clear Need for Rapid Chlamydia Testing

-Diagnostic tests that could be performed at the point of care and provide results within minutes could help ensure more patients with Chlamydia infections receive treatment, potentially interrupting the transmission cycle.
+Diagnostic tests that can be performed at the point of care and provide results within minutes could help ensure more patients with Chlamydia infections receive treatment, potentially stopping the transmission cycle.

 “If an infected patient receives timely treatment at an initial visit, further transmission can be interrupted.”

 -Barrow, et al.3

 Talis One™: The Next Big Thing in Rapid Chlamydia Testing